rudinesurya/mern-web-asg2/README.md

 # Persistence
 ### MongoDB
 All the data are being served by NoSql database, MongoDB.
 The db is then hosted in the cloud, by Mongo Atlas, which makes it convenient to deploy the server to Heroku later on.
+Sensitive data, like passwords will be encrypted using bcrypt and stored.

 ### Mongoose
 Mongoose allows data to be defined using the Schema interface.
 The Schema allows you to define the fields stored in each document along with their validation requirements and default values.
 The Schema allows nested schema such as the example shown below.
+Together with document referencing, we can create complex models relationships without complexity.

 ```js
 const ProfileSchema = new mongoose.Schema({